 Sometimes the fallopian tubes are blocked or damaged so that the egg cannot move from the ovary to the uterus.

-Causes include previous conditions, such as the following:
+Causes of fallopian tube problems include the following:

-Procedures used to determine whether the fallopian tubes are blocked include the following:
+Procedures are done to determine whether the fallopian tubes are blocked.
+They include the following.

 If an abnormality within the uterus is detected, doctors examine the uterus with a viewing tube called a hysteroscope, which is inserted through the vagina and cervix into the uterus.
 If adhesions, a polyp, or a small fibroid is detected, instruments inserted through the hysteroscope may be used to dislodge or remove the abnormal tissue, increasing the chances that the woman will become pregnant.

-Treatment depends on the cause.
+Treatment of fallopian tube problems depends on the cause.
 Abnormal tissue is sometimes dislodged or removed during diagnosis (using hysteroscopy or laparoscopy).

 Surgery can be done to repair a fallopian tube damaged by an ectopic pregnancy or an infection.
 However, after such surgery, the chances of a normal pregnancy are small.
 The chances of an ectopic pregnancy are higher than usual both before and after such surgery.
 Consequently, in vitro fertilization is often recommended instead.